HOW TO DETERMINE YOUR BRA SIZE

 Here, we’ve tried to share our experience in fitting and wearing different brands, to give you a bit of “insider” knowledge:

 ANITA – their briefs tend to be a little on the small size and we would recommend that you go up a size if you are in any doubt.
 Their swimsuits and bras are fairly true to size, but remember that they don’t have any “double” sizes such as DD, FF, GG etc. If you are a “double” size, we recommend that you go up a cup size – eg if you are a 34DD you need to choose the 34E.
+This is one of the few brands which has an I cup, so bear that in mind.

 B.TEMPT’D – Bras tend to be fairly true to size.
 Briefs are similar, but, if you have any doubt, go up a size.